antonelaabicic/School-Webpage-Project/README.md

 <p align="center">
-    This project involves creating a responsive website for **Algebra University College**.
+    This project involves creating a responsive website for <strong>Algebra University College</strong>.
 </p>

 <!-- ABOUT THE PROJECT -->